💻

 cat -n filename.txt

-cat -A suspicious_file.txt
+cat -A filename.txt

 # Number only non-empty lines

-Log Analysis and Error Detection
+Advanced Log Analysis

-# Find 404 errors with precise line references
+# Find specific errors with line references

-# Count total errors for statistics
+# Count total errors

 # Filter today's errors only